rpsingh2/dlsd/code/9/README.md

 ## Abstract
 Over the course of this semester we have learned a lot about how optimizers can help find solutions to many kinds of complex models.
 We also learned that determining what parameters to use on an optimizer can also impact the optimizer’s performance.

-Naturally, the next step is to use an optimizer to optimize an optimizer.
-With During this experiment, we decided to use Differential Evolution in order to maximize the hypervolume produced by an instance of NSGA-II while using the model DTLZ5.
+Naturally, the next step is to use an optimizer to optimize the parameters of an optimizer.
+During this experiment, we decided to use Differential Evolution in order to maximize the hypervolume produced by an instance of NSGA-II while using the model DTLZ5.

-Overall we received promising results with respect to an improvement in average hypervolume.
+Overall we received promising results with respect to an improvement in average hypervolume as well as interesting findings about which parameters may be the most important when implementing a genetic algorithm.

 ## Introduction
-This section provides a general overview of some of the teh
+This section provides a general overview of some of the algorithms and performance measures used within this assignment.
+Much of the content for this section mirrors the previous reports as this assignment is mostly just fitting parts of the previous assignments together into a whole new beast.

 ### Genetic Algorithm
 Genetic Algorithms are a type of optimization technique that maintains a set of candidate solutions known as a population.
 During each iteration of this algorithm, individual from the population bred with each other and mutated.
 Then the newly created population is compared to itself and the best out of the new population is saved.